twibiral/obsidian-execute-code/README.md

 - `@show(ImagePath, Width, Height)`: Displays an image at the given path in the note.
 - `@show(ImagePath, Width, Height, Alignment[center|left|right])`: Displays an image at the given path in the note.
 - `@html(HtmlSource)`: Displays HTML in the note
+- `@content`: Inserts the html content of the note in the code block. ([Here you find a nice example for the usage of this command.](https://github.com/twibiral/obsidian-execute-code/pull/390))

 (`@show(...)` and `@html(...)` are only supported for JavaScript and Python yet.)
 (The old commands `@note` and `@vault` are still supported, but may be removed in the future.)